w4bo/AA2425-unibo-mldm/slides/00-introduction.md

 On the day of the exam (~30 minutes per person):

 - 3 questions on different topics about the whole program
-- (Optional) Presentation & discussion with slides about a final assignment (10/15 minutes) The final mark of the exam will be averaged with the Data Mining module
+    - *If you do the final assignment on Machine Learning*, the first question will be a presentation & discussion with slides about your assignment (10/15 minutes)

-# Assignment (Machine Learning)
+# Final Assignment (Machine Learning)

-Either on Machine Learning (ask me) or Data Mining (ask Prof. Golfarelli)
+You can choose to do an assignment either on Machine Learning (ask me) or Data Mining (ask Prof. Golfarelli)

-Develop an AI system in a group of 2 people (at maximum)
+The assignment on Machine Learning is about developing an AI system in a group of 2 people (at maximum)

 1. Define the problem (of your interest!), the core of your project
 1. Define your strategy (algorithms), find data (datasets), ...